About this day

 Programme & speakers

-The 12 Days of Christmaths Kyle Evans, Lecturer and maths musician
+The 12 Days of Christmaths Kyle Evans, Maths communicator

 Everyone loves a Christmas song, and everyone knows that the 12 Days of Christmas is the finest Christmas song of all, mostly due to being packed with numbers.
 Join singing mathematician Kyle D Evans to explore this festive favourite.